-Jade tested at a combined rate of 91 million cubic feet of gas per day and 9,700bbl of condensate per day.
-The production plateau rate is approximately 188 million cubic feet of gas per day and 16,000bpd.
+Jade tested at a combined rate of 91 million cubic feet of gas per day and 9,700 barrels (bbl) of condensate per day.

-Co-venturers are BG (35%), Texaco (19.93%), Agip (7%) and OMV (5.57%).
+ConocoPhillips is the operator of Jade and holds a 32.5% interest, while the project’s co-venturers are BG (35%), Texaco (19.93%), Agip (7%) and OMV (5.57%).

-Jade’s wax content is 19.1-23.8%wt, it has a wax cloud point of 50°C and a pour point (dead oil) of 12°C.
+Jade’s wax content (wt%) is 19.1wt%-23.8wt%.
+It has a wax cloud point of 50°C and a dead oil pour point of 12°C.

 In addition, three wells were drilled over the platform by the harsh environment, deepwater jack-up Galaxy II, in cantilever mode.
 The field came onstream in 2002.

 Amec carried out the detailed design as an extension of the conceptual design.
 The Jade platform has a design life of 20 years.

-Approximately 30m from the base, there is a 45° turn, afforded by a Y-joint, enabling the tower to sit in a base of 38.6m².
+Approximately 30m from the base, there is a 45° turn afforded by a Y-joint, enabling the tower to sit in a base of 38.6m².

 The jacket was installed in a tandem lift by the crane barge S 7000 and then positioned over the subsea well-spacer frame.

-The topsides have been built by Heerema, in Hartlepool.
-The design is based on a three-deck structure (weather deck, mezzanine deck and main deck.
+The topsides have been built by Heerema in Hartlepool.
+The design is based on a three-deck structure, comprising a weather deck, mezzanine deck and main deck.

 For safety, there is a blast wall separating the wellhead from the utility area and another blast / firewall on the accommodation unit.

 Platform access is via an aluminium helideck.
 To assist in platform operations there is a pedestal crane with a 36t lift capacity.

 The fully pressure-rated topsides and piping are designed to accommodate a 160°C flowing wellhead temperature and a 11,000psi wellhead-design shut-in pressure.

-The pipeline design pressure is 150 bar.
+The pipeline design pressure is 150bar.
 There is also a high-integrity pipeline pressure system for protecting the pipeline.